takemaru/dnet/README.md

 the huge size of search space.
 Moreover, power distribution networks are generally operated in a radial structure under the complicated operational constraints such as line capacity and voltage profiles.
-The loss minimization in a distribution network is a hard nonconvex optimization problem.
+The loss minimization and verification in a distribution network is a hard nonconvex optimization problem.

 DNET finds the best configuration you want with a great efficiency.
 All feasible configurations are examined without stuck in local minima.
 DNET handles complicated electrical constraints with realistic unbalanced three-phase loads.
-We've optimized a large distribution network with 468 switches using DNET; please see papers listed in [references] in detail.
+We've optimized and verified a large distribution network with 468 switches using DNET; please see papers listed in [references] in detail.
 We believe that DNET takes you to the next stage of power distribution network analysis.

 DNET can be used freely under the MIT license.
 It is mainly developed by [JST ERATO Minato project].
 We would really appreciate if you